cbrl/cbrl.github.io/_posts/2025-07-13-VPS-Tunnel.md

 ### Nginx

 Now that we have a VPN connection between the two devices, we need to forward traffic from the VPS to the home server.

-You might initially think of piping all traffic through the wireguard interface, which could be done at a low level using something like iptables.
-This approach would work for some cases, but would require overwriting the request's source address with that of the VPS.
-Losing the ability to distinguish clients on the other end is not ideal, especially if you want to run software like Crowdsec or fail2ban.
+If you have some familiarity with networking, you might initially think of piping all traffic through the wireguard interface using something like iptables.
+There are many tutorials out there which describe this approach.
+However, this doesn't work well in all cases, and can be quite difficult or tedious to debug given the lack of easily visible diagnostics.
+The primary issue with this method is that it involves overwriting the source request's address with that of the VPS.
+Losing the ability to distinguish clients on the other end end is not ideal, especially if you want to run software like Crowdsec or fail2ban.
+Assuming your services are using HTTPS (as they always should be), that software also wouldn't work on the VPS since you would just be passing encrypted traffic that can't be inspected.

 Nginx is one of several popular open source reverse proxy options that we can use to fix this issue.
 Using the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt), reverse proxies can transmit additional information that preserves the originating client's address instead of overwriting it with that of the VPS.
+The caveat is that the receiving end needs to know that this protocol is being used.
+Pretty much any notable reverse proxy supports this though.

 As a bonus, Nginx will also allow us to forward UDP traffic if we desire (e.g. for a game server), so this single solution will work for nearly any service running behind the tunnel.